 Loop ends are the metal clips that attach to your drum kit spares heads and keep them tight.
 You should always have a small bag of loop ends in the bottom of your flight case or drum bag, just in case you need to change out or tighten a head during a gig.

-The number of loops ends you need depends the on how many drums you have, but we’d recommend getting about five packs for each kit that you play regularly.
+The number of loop ends you need depends on how many drums you have, but we’d recommend getting about five packs for each kit that you play regularly.
 These can usually be found at any music store with an instrument section just make sure to get ones that are compatible with whatever kind of heads you normally use!

 You can put these anywhere they won’t get lost: inside the top compartment of your drum bag, behind one of your snare drums if it doesn’t have too much room behind it (if it does then try sticking them into one side only), even under some T-shirts if everything else is full.
 Just make sure they don’t get lost!